If you want to fly the skies in luxury and style, then look no further than this list of some of the most expensive private planes.

 Despite all these luxurious plans, the plane was never built for unknown reasons.
 Why then is this plane on this list?
 The prince has proven that you can buy an Airbus A380 for your own private use.
 While there isn’t one that’s privately owned right now, you might be the one to outdo the prince if you decide to procure a Flying Palace for yourself.

-Take A Look Inside The World’s Best First Class Airlines
+Fly High In Style With The World’s Best First Class Airlines

 [Image credit: Bombardier]